-SIP uses Competency-Based Training for our Ethical Sourcing-Trade Initiative as it aligns with a highly-focused approach to mastering tasks in conformance to standards that also involve functionality with a technology-based platform.
+SIP uses Competency-Based Training for our Supply Chain ESG Program as it aligns with a highly-focused approach to mastering tasks in conformance to standards that also involve functionality with a technology-based platform.

 Competency-Based Training is, by nature, participatory.
 It is not comprised of a lot of lectures; rather it features focused exercises used to develop knowledge and skills.

 Continual feedback is provided by the CBT instructor to the candidate.
 There is no grading and participants are examined as either "competent" or "not yet competent."

 With no failing grades, someone who is "not yet competent" will be provided with a learning pathway by the CBT instructor in order to provide more evidence, or more assessment opportunity, until the candidate achieves competency (the ability to perform the task).

 Much like apprenticeship programs of the past, the CBT instructor continues to work with the candidate until the required skill can be demonstrated.

 A typical CBT program synthesizes several methods or formats that work together: